dotnet/android/Documentation/guides/building-apps/build-items.md

 ## JavaSourceJar

-In a Xamarin.Android binding project, the **JavaSourceJar** build action is used on `.jar` files that contain *Java source code*, which contain [Javadoc documentation comments](https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html).
+In a Xamarin.Android binding project, the **JavaSourceJar** build action is used on `.jar` files that contain *Java source code*, that contain [Javadoc documentation comments](https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html).

 Prior to Xamarin.Android 11.3, the Javadoc would be converted into HTML